 This award for new writing on innovation and experimentation in the moving image is named in memory of the critic, historian and film programmer, Michael O’Pray.
 Over the course of his long and varied career, Mike was an impassioned and energetic champion of avant-garde cinema, highlighting the continuing influence of key figures from the past, while dynamically promoting contemporary talents in experimental film and video.
 In his writings, and in the many programmes he curated for Film and Video Umbrella and elsewhere, Mike always endeavoured to make radical, challenging, occasionally esoteric work accessible to a wider public – and it is with this in mind that the award seeks to encourage examples of imaginative, engaging writing that extols and advances this longstanding tradition of experimentation in film and video for a non-specialist audience.

 For the inaugural year of the Michael O’Pray Prize, it has been decided to double the prize money and give two awards, to two young writers whose fluency, clarity and commitment to their subject stood out from a shortlist of other strong candidates.
-Congratulations to Lauren Houlton and Dan Ward, who as well as the sum of £500 each, will be offered the opportunity to write a new text for Art Monthly.
+Congratulations to Lauren Houlton and Dan Ward, who as well as the sum of £500 each, were offered the opportunity to write a new text for Art Monthly.
+Both articles are now online - you can read Lauren Houlton's text here, and Dan Ward's text here.

 Steven Bode, Director, FVU